 Registration fees greatly vary, depending on the length and type of your vessel.

-Your registration is valid for 3 years, and expires on March 31 of the final year.
+Your boat registration is valid for 3 years, and expires on March 31 of the final year.

 Renew in Person

-If your name, address, or boat information has changed since your last registration, you must renew at a branch office.
+If your name, address, or boat information has changed since your last registration, you must renew at a local MI branch office.
 Bring your renewal notice and fee payment.

 Renew by Mail

-If you receive a renewal notice in the mail, you can easily renew without actually paying a visit to the Secretary of State.
+If you receive a renewal notice in the mail, you can easily renew your boat registration without actually paying a visit to the Secretary of State.

 - Make your check or money order payable to the State of Michigan; VISA, MasterCard, or Discover Card credit cards are also accepted for payment.